StackVista/stackstate-docs/setup/upgrade-stackstate/sts-release-notes.md

 **Features**

 - The ability to create manual topology from the StackState UI has been removed.
-Please use the Static Topology StackPack in order to [create components manually](/configure/topology/how_to_create_manual_topology.md).
+Please use the Static Topology StackPack to [create components manually](/configure/topology/how_to_create_manual_topology.md).
 STAC-14377
 - Improved feedback from the topology synchronization service by exposing synchronization metrics via the CLI.
 STAC-13318
 - Improved root cause analysis using subviews: modify your view to include additional components, show indirect relations and paths, [show grouped relations](/use/concepts/relations.md), save changed views even when timetravelling.
 STAC-13142
 - Start anomaly detection on new streams after two hours.
 Adapt to changing streams in real-time.
 STAC-12996